-Because FINRA views the shares of common stock offered hereby as interests in a direct participation program, the offering is being made in compliance with Rule 2810 of the NASD's Conduct Rules (which are part of the FINRA Rules).
+Because FINRA views the shares of common stock offered hereby as interests in a direct participation program, the offering is being made in compliance with FINRA Rule 2310.
 Investor suitability with respect to the shares of common stock should be judged similarly to the suitability with respect to other securities that are listed for trading on a national securities exchange.